-It was first and foremost deemed that the main access be through the garden on Zorrilla Street.
-Favoring such an opinion was the general desire to both refurbish the north facade and provide the museum with a quiet entrance.
-This meant reorienting the palace and rebuilding its old structure with only the facades and perimeter as guides.
-Thus, the new floor plan is based on a late episode in the evolution of the palace, the north facade.
-Behind this facade now is a spacious gallery, which turns into a void at the first-floor level and a patio at the second floor.
+The new program was clear enough.
+It was a matter of making room for a collection, of extreme variety, of almost 800 paintings.
+From the beginning the idea was for a museum adapted to the architecture of the old palace, but providing the services stipulated in the contract for the temporary cession of the collection.
+It was first deemed that the main access be through the garden on Calle Zorrilla, with the aim of recovering the north facade and providing the museum with a quiet entrance.
+This meant reorienting the palace and rebuilding it with the facades as only guides.
+Thus, the new floor plan is on a late episode in the evolution of the palace.
+Behind this facade now is a deep hallway, which becomes a void at the first-floor level and a patio on the second floor.

-The desire to preserve the facades led to strictly respecting the existing wall system on the north side, overlooking the garden, has been strictly respected.
-A perimeter corridor was established on the Prado promenade side in order to raise a whole new series of walls perpendicular to it, and thus provide for the smaller halls required by the program.
-Intervention is most intense behind the facade on the Carrera de San Jerónimo, where an ample bay has been created to give rise to a large hall.
-Completing the overall structure is an exterior wall, which serves to close the construction generated by the facades and yields an open space.
-This is a courtyard which takes on the role of center.
-The voids produced by this system of walls adjust to the rhythm of the openings on the facades.
-The general concordance between facades, access, courtyard and interior wall network is an attempt to decipher the hidden message behind the contained geometry of Villahermosa Palace...[+][+]
+The desire to preserve the facades led to strictly respecting the existing wall system on the north side; to establishing a perimeter corridor on the Paseo del Prado facade, but raising a whole new wall system perpendicular to it (thus providing for the smaller halls required by the program); and to intervening on the Carrera de San Jerónimo facade, where the largest hall is located.
+The wall system is completed with an exterior wall, which closes the construction generated by the facades and yields an open space: a courtyard that becomes the center.
+The voids produced by this system of walls adjust to the rhythm of the facade openings.
+The general concordance between facades, access, courtyard, and interior wall network is an attempt to decipher the hidden message behind the contained geometry of the Villahermosa Palace...[+][+]